openmsi/openmsipython/openmsipython/my_kafka/README.md

 (But OpenMSIPython should be able to do this on its own in most installation contexts.)

+Some applications of OpenMSIPython will need to use a different or unique script for provisioning nodes; in those cases you can download the script and provide the path to it as an argument to the `ProvisionNode` command as shown above.

 For any other issues with provisioning please refer to KafkaCrypto's documentation.

 ### Additional configurations needed